Commercial General Liability Insurance in South Carolina: Fast Answers

 Look Beyond Price

-Focus on exclusions and coverage limits rather than just comparing cheap business insurance rates.
-Read policy exclusions carefully to understand what's not covered, since professional errors, pollution and employee injuries require separate policies.
-Confirm whether your insurer pays legal defense costs in addition to your policy limits or subtracts them from your coverage amount.
+Cheap business insurance rates alone do not tell the full story.
+Review exclusions closely, since professional errors, pollution claims and employee injuries require separate policies.
+Confirm whether your insurer pays legal defense costs outside your policy limits or subtracts them from available coverage.

 5. 5